How to Use Vital Statistics*

 When in doubt about which type of data to use, resident figures are usually the best choice.
 Most birth and death data are published by residence, which means that comparisons with other states, or to the United States as a whole, will be easier.
 Exceptions to this rule are listed in the individual sections.

 Once the correct event has been determined, and the choice between occurrence and residence data has been made, the statistician can find the correct figures in the tables(s) in this book.
-If the needed table is not listed, contact the Center for Health Statistics (512-458-7509) for more information.
+If the needed table is not listed, contact the Statistical Services Division of the Bureau of Vital Statistics (512-458-7509) for more information.

 STEP 2: MAKING THE NUMBER MEANINGFUL WITH RATES AND RATIOS